python-cmd2/cmd2/docs/hooks.rst

         def myhookmethod(self):
             self.poutput("before the loop begins")

-As you can see the preloop and postloop hook methods are not passed any parameters and any return value is ignored.
+Preloop and postloop hook methods are not passed any parameters and any return value is ignored.

 Application Lifecycle Attributes
 --------------------------------

 There are numerous attributes (member variables of the ``cmd2.Cmd``) which have a significant effect on the application behavior upon entering or during the main loop.
 A partial list of some of the more important ones is presented here:

 - **intro**: *str* - if provided this serves as the intro banner printed once at start of application, after ``preloop`` runs
 - **allow_cli_args**: *bool* - if True (default), then searches for -t or --test at command line to invoke transcript testing mode instead of a normal main loop